Trump’s trial begins, senators vowing ‘impartial justice’

 “What is the president hiding?
 What is he afraid of?” asked Senate Democratic leader Chuck Schumer.

 “The gravity of these charges is self-evident,” he said.
-“The House of Representatives have accused the president of trying to shake down a foreign leader for personal gain.”
+“The House of Representatives has accused the president of trying to shake down a foreign leader for personal gain.”

-House Speaker Nancy Pelosi said of the new information from Parnas: “This is an example of all of the president’s henchmen, and I hope that the senators do not become part of the president’s henchmen.”
+House Speaker Nancy Pelosi said the new information from Parnas demands an investigation, which she doesn’t expect from Trump’s attorney general.
+“This is an example of all of the president’s henchmen, and I hope that the senators do not become part of the president’s henchmen.”

 All eyes were on Schiff as he stood at a lectern in the well of the chamber, a space usually reserved for senators.